 What Hardware Is Needed?

 Initially, using only a Central Processing Unit (CPU) and a Graphics Processing Unit (GPU) was perfectly fine.
-And this was great because it meant that you didn’t have to spend large amounts of money on hardware.
+And this was great because it meant you didn’t have to spend large amounts of money on hardware.
 Over the years, however, this has changed a bit.

 What Software Is Needed?